Energy Excursions

 To begin, click on the button below and walk through the activity sheet to complete Part 1 of the Design Challenge.
 After you finish working with the activity sheet, complete the review questions below to assess your learning.

-Parts 1A and 1B Review Questions
+Tables A and B Review Questions

-Looking at the table, what energy source contributes to the highest percentage of electricity generation?
+Table A: What energy source contributes to the highest percentage of electricity generation?

 Natural Gas